Skip to content

 2.1 Write Dockerfile

-Write the Dockerfile for your application, primarily exposing JAVA_OPTS to facilitate the injection of the javaagent package externally.
+Write the Dockerfile for your application, mainly exposing JAVA_OPTS so that the javaagent package can be injected externally.

 FROM openjdk:8u292